 The Director's Office provides supervision and direction to the management and staff in carrying out the operations of the department and implementing the statewide planning program, including the policies and directives of the legislature, the Governor and the LCDC.
 The Director's Office includes a substantial policy development function, to support LCDC and to work with other interests involved in land use legislation.
 As part of this work, the Director's Office works closely with the two advisory committees to LCDC: CIAC and LOAC, as well as other interest groups and the public.

 ADMINISTRATIVE SERVICES DIVISION

-The Administrative Services Division provides support for department operations, policy development and LCDC.
+The Administrative Services Division provides internal operational support services to the department which includes financial services.

 COMMUNITY SERVICES DIVISION